-It is expected that all students will follow the 2 year A Level course, comprising of a coursework unit (Personal Investigation) worth 60% of the qualification, and an Externally Set Assignment set by the Edexcel exam board, worth 40% of the total A Level.
+It is expected that all students will follow the 2 year A Level course, consisting of a coursework unit (Personal Investigation) worth 60% of the qualification, and an Externally Set Assignment set by the Pearson Edexcel exam board, worth 40% of the total A Level.
+During the 2 year A Level course, students will put together an extensive portfolio of artwork in response to self-initiated themes, as well as themes set by the exam board.